Bobby Franklin (American football): Northwest Mississippi

 Franklin purchased Best Dollar Store in Tunica, Mississippi and operated it as Bobby Franklin's Dollar Store for three years before accepting an offer to join the coaching staff of Northwest Mississippi Community College in 1979.
 He served as offensive coordinator for two seasons under head coach Ray Poole.
 He was named head coach in 1981, a post he held for 24 years, leading the Rangers to eight bowl games, finishing with a record of 201–57–6 before retiring after the 2004 season.
 Under Franklin, the team won the NJCAA National Football Championship in 1982 and 1992 and was runner-up in 1991.
 As head coach, Franklin helped to develop 35 players who went on to have careers in the NFL or the Canadian Football League (CFL).
 Franklin was named to the school's Hall of Fame in 2003.
 The school named its football stadium Bobby Franklin Field in tribute to Franklin in 2005.

 Death

 Franklin died in Senatobia, Mississippi on May 13, 2025, at the age of 88.

 Honors

-Franklin has been named to seven halls of fame:
+Franklin has been named to eight halls of fame: